TheThingsArchive/python-app-sdk/README.rst

 -  ``net_address``: **string** this is the address of the handler to which the application was registered, in the ``{hostname}:{port}`` format.
 Example: ``handler.eu.thethings.network:1904``.
--  ``certificate``: **string** this is the content of the certificate used to connect in a secure way to the handler.
-Here is a certificate
+-  ``certificate_content``: **string** this is the content of the certificate used to connect in a secure way to the handler.
+Here is a certificate example:
-   example:

 ::